LinlinCHEN666/PeatClim/README.md

 ## Overview

-This repository contains the code used to build and evaluate **PeatClim v1.0**, a climate-driven machine-learning model for global peatland distribution designed for climate-model applications, especially in paleoclimate settings.
+This repository contains the code and configuration files used to build and evaluate **PeatClim v1.0**, a climate-driven machine-learning model for global peatland distribution designed for climate-model applications, especially in paleoclimate settings.

 The repository also includes a selected derived product: the modern HTLTPeatland projection raster (`data_processed/projections/HTLTPeatland_EM01_GBM012_WC5min_EM01_GBM013_WC5min.tif`; see the relevant `jobid` entries in the config files for the corresponding model settings).
 This file is archived for reproducibility and convenience, and can also be regenerated from the provided code and required external inputs.